2017 Flu Update

 Mass Flu Update:

-National Influenza Activity: During week 48 (November 26-December 2, 2017), influenza activity increased slightly in the United States.
+National Influenza Activity: During week 52 (December 24-30, 2017), influenza activity increased sharply in the United States.

-Viral Surveillance: The most frequently identified influenza virus type reported by public health laboratories during week 48 was influenza A. The percentage of respiratory specimens testing positive for influenza in clinical laboratories declined slightly.
+Viral Surveillance: The most frequently identified influenza virus subtype reported by public health laboratories during week 52 was influenza A(H3).
+The percentage of respiratory specimens testing positive for influenza in clinical laboratories increased.

-Influenza-associated Pediatric Deaths: Two influenza-associated pediatric deaths were reported.
+Influenza-associated Pediatric Deaths: One influenza-associated pediatric death was reported.

-Outpatient Illness Surveillance: The proportion of outpatient visits for influenza-like illness (ILI) was 2.3%, which is above the national baseline of 2.2%.
-Regions 1, 4, 6 and 7 reported ILI at or above region-specific baseline levels.
-Three states experienced high ILI activity; Puerto Rico and three states experienced moderate ILI activity; the District of Columbia and six states experienced low ILI activity; and New York City and 38 states experienced minimal ILI activity.
+Outpatient Illness Surveillance: The proportion of outpatient visits for influenza-like illness (ILI) was 5.8%, which is above the national baseline of 2.2%.
+All 10 regions reported ILI at or above region-specific baseline levels.
+New York City and 26 states experienced high ILI activity; Puerto Rico and nine states experienced moderate ILI activity; the District of Columbia and six states experienced low ILI activity; and nine states experienced minimal ILI activity.

 Detailed weekly flu surveillance reports are posted on the Mass Public Health Blog.